Applications, Payments, & Meal Prices

 • Caregivers must complete the required district paperwork with their campus in order for students to automatically qualify for free meals through these programs.

-If an enrolled student (pre-K [tuition and non-tuition based] through 12th grade), does not qualify through any of the programs above, we encourage families to complete a household meal benefits application to determine eligibility for free or reduced-price meals.
+If an enrolled student (pre-K [tuition and non-tuition based] through 12th grade), does not qualify through any of the programs above, we encourage families to complete an AISD household meal benefits application to determine eligibility for free or reduced-price meals.
 AISD follows the Texas Department of Agriculture income guidelines to determine if a student is eligible for free or reduced-price meals.
+See below for more information about AISD household meal benefit applications and how to apply.

-Students not eligible for free or reduced-price meals may purchase healthy, tasty school breakfast and lunch meals at a minimal cost.
+Students not eligible for free or reduced-price meals may purchase healthy, tasty school breakfast and lunch meals at a minimal cost; see meal prices below.

 Meal Applications